How to minimise service issues & strengthen customer relationships

 Let's look at these two strategies in a bit more depth.

-Encourage repeat business by checking your customers are satisfied
+Encourage repeat business by checking that your customers are satisfied

-If the mechanic didn't take the time to ask for feedback, it's likely that the customer would have carried on thinking they had been taken advantage of and would most likely not return to the garage again.
+If the mechanic didn't take the time to ask for feedback, the customer would likely have carried on thinking they had been taken advantage of and would most likely not return to the garage again.

 Identify problems quickly by keeping connected with your customers